manlius/muxViz/README.md

 You can download muxViz from Github: <https://github.com/manlius/muxViz/archive/master.zip>

-To work properly with geographical networks, the GDAL  (Geospatial Data Abstraction Library) is required.
-GDAL can be found here: <http://www.gdal.org/>
-Note that GDAL should be installed *before* running muxViz for the first time.
+To work properly with geographical networks, the GDAL (Geospatial Data Abstraction Library) is required and should be installed *before* running muxViz for the first time.
+GDAL should be available as an R package and should be easily installed just by typing

+	install.packages("sp")
+	install.packages("rgdal")

+within the R environment.
+However, in a few cases it can be more complicated and some users reported problems for its installation.
+If this is also your case you might want to take a look at some suggestions on stackoverflow (<http://stackoverflow.com/questions/15248815/rgdal-package-installation>) or on spatial.ly (<http://spatial.ly/2010/11/installing-rgdal-on-mac-os-x/>).
+In any case, it is highly recommend to visit the GDAL website and follow the hints provided there (<http://trac.osgeo.org/gdal/wiki/BuildHints>).

 ###### Very quick installation on Linux